Building a Better Life

 Our Impact

-In 2024, we walked alongside 4,700 immigrants, refugees, and survivors of trafficking as they built the lives they deserve.
-When they thrive, we all thrive.
+In 2025, despite funding cuts, increased immigration enforcement, and shifting policies, we walked alongside 5,902 immigrants, refugees, and survivors of trafficking as they built the lives they deserve.

 refugees welcomed to the greater Sacramento area